tanaylab/metacells/README.rst

     function as a way to identify such troublesome genes.
 In version 0.8 this was called ``find_noisy_lonely_genes`` and the genes were excluded.

-Having determined the inputs and possibly tweaking the hyper-parameters (favorite ones are the ``target_metacell_size`` which by default is 160K UMIs; this may be reduced for small data sets and may be increased for larger data sets), one typically runs ``divide_and_conquer_pipeline`` to obtain the following:
+Having determined the inputs and possibly tweaking the hyper-parameters (a favorite one is the ``target_metacell_size``, which by default is 160K UMIs; this may be reduced for small data sets and may be increased for larger data sets), one typically runs ``divide_and_conquer_pipeline`` to obtain the following: